Regulus343/Formation/readme.md

 <a name="validation-rules"></a>
 ## Validation Rules

-Formation makes use Laravel 4's Validator class.
+Formation makes use Laravel's Validator class.
 Using `Form::setValidation()` will create an instance of the Validator class (or many instances if array field names are used in the form setup).
 The reason the form's validation rules are passed through Formation to Validator is because Formation automatically adds an "error" class to the label and form field if an error is triggered.
 To do this, Formation needs a copy of the validation rules that have been set.

 	$rules = [
 		'user.name' => ['required'], //'user.name' can be used for an array field like "user[name]"